Tomas Geffner

 About

-I finished my PhD in 2023.
-I am now a research scientist at NVIDIA, working on generative modeling within the Fundamental Generative AI Research Group.
+I am a research scientist at NVIDIA, working on generative modeling within the Fundamental Generative AI Research Group.

-I work on probabilistic Machine Learning, focusing on generative modeling, sampling, approximate inference, and causality, with the goal of developing methods able to solve increasingly challenging problems.
+I work on probabilistic Machine Learning, focusing on generative models and sampling methods.
 I am interested in fundamental methodological developments as well as applications in different scientific domains.

 Before my PhD I also did some work on planning.